 Resources that generally qualify as nonsynchronized reserve include run of river hydro, pumped hydro, combustion turbines, combined cycles that can start in 10 minutes or less, and diesels.
 In the first nine months of 2022, an average of 1,122.7 MW of nonsynchronized reserve was scheduled per five minute interval out of 2,015.6 eligible MW as part of the primary reserve requirement in the RTO Zone.
-If only intervals when the price was greater than \$0 are looked at, then an average of 612.8 MW of nonsynchronized reserve is scheduled out of 1,108.7 MW available.
+In the last three months of 2022, an average of 880.5 MW of nonsynchronized reserve was scheduled per five minute interval out of 1,659.4 eligible MW as part of the primary reserve requirement in the RTO Zone.